ShaindalDev/ShaindalDev/README.md

 I like making or partake in making solutions that will benefit all users of a project/site/app / software or system.
 I do like keeping the user experiance of things a priority as far as possible.

+I also have a passion for project management and photography.
+Photography is at the moment a hobby activity i do when i see the opportunities of a good photo.
+Project management is something i enjoy doing since i have a very active mindset and i need order and structure in things

 Im a person with overflow in the imagination department, and i like to think about new or better ways of doing things.

 ## Experiance / skill